 The lack of transparency in the PEIR's citations is a pervasive issue.
-Some citations can't be found, it's frequently unclear what they are referring to, and many are not relevant to the statement being supported.
+Some citations can't be found (e.g. BOF 1996), it's frequently unclear what they are referring to (e.g. Sugihara et al., 2006), and many are not relevant to the statement being supported (as noted above).

-3. Areas of "Treatment" Unknown
+5. Areas of "Treatment" Unknown